Book and Lyrics by Clare Higgins

 Clare is also a digital artist whose online stores, Modern Art Cats and Modern Art Cats on Zazzle, offer an expansive range of creative designs.

-Steve is a composer, arranger, musician, and actuary living in Erie, Pennsylvania.
+Steve is a composer, arranger, musician, and actuary living in Columbus, Ohio.
 He holds a bachelor of music in composition from Capital University.

 Steve spent 13 years as an Army Bandsman, including a deployment to Iraq with the 3rd Infantry Division Band in support of Operation Iraqi Freedom.